Scroll to content Shapes

 Associate Governor

-Joined the Governing Body in January 2020
+Joined the Governing Body: 2020

 I took on the role of Associate Governor when my son entered Year 2 at St. Paul's.
 I now have two children attending the school and will form part of the finance and personnel committee.